 The Monitoring Committee concur that the IHBG program is well managed and substantially in compliance with the requirements of NAHASDA.
-Of special note is the Authority's success with the U.S. Department of the Treasury Emergency Rental Assistance Program.
-The Authority assisted 145 renter households and reached an expenditure/obligation rate of 66% during the last six months of FY 2021, both of which are significant accomplishments.
-Also, the Authority continues to maintain a commendable TARs rate, which was 4.5% for the FY 2021 period.
+Of special note is the Authority's continued success with the Emergency Rental Assistance and Homeowner Assistance Fund programs.
+The Authority assisted 191 Renter households and reached an expenditure/obligation rate of 100% during the period.
+In addition, 27 Homeowner households were assisted with mortgage/utilities, homeowners' insurance, and habitability repairs.
+Also of special note is the Authority's TARs rate of 0% for the FY 2022 period, a commendable achievement.